ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     1. Scroll down to the section called "Smart" and change the **Radius** to 7.5 to be wider.
     2. Increase the **Spiral Speed** to 8.
     3. Set the **Ring Life** to 1.
-So we've got a neat visual effect now!
+So we've got a neat visual effect now.
     4. Now we need some sound effects: search for `Meta Fantasy Treasure 01 SFX` in Core Content and the `Object Fantasy Treasure Chest Open 01 SFX` and drag each one into the `OpenedFX` folder.
     5. Select both of these effects in the Hierarchy, and turn **Autoplay** on for both in the Properties window.
     6. Give each one a **Life Span** of 2.